-📅 Updated June 2026 🕒 10 min read ✓ Medically Reviewed 💰 Pricing verified June 2026
+📅 Updated June 2026🕒 10 min read✓ Medically Reviewed

-Editorial Disclosure & Methodology Luma Health competes with Hims and stands to benefit if you choose Luma Health over Hims.
-This page identifies complaint patterns from publicly available patient reviews (Reddit r/semaglutide, r/Tirzepatide, BBB, Trustpilot, and similar platforms) as of June 2026.
-We have aimed to represent these patterns accurately and contextualize each within the GLP-1 telehealth industry broadly.
-Where a complaint applies to the industry generally rather than Hims specifically, we say so.
-Hims is a legitimate, publicly traded company (NYSE: HIMS) — these are structural friction points, not evidence of fraud or unsafe practice.
+This page identifies complaint patterns from publicly available patient reviews (Reddit, BBB, Trustpilot) and documented business changes as of June 2026.
+Hims is a legitimate, publicly traded company (NYSE: HIMS) — these are structural friction points and business model changes, not evidence of fraud or unsafe practice.

 The Most Common Hims GLP-1 Complaints — With Context